View Document Text

 Employees may, under certain circumstances, be granted permission to serve as directors,

-corporations, partnerships, charitable foundations and other not-for-profit
+corporations, partnerships, charitable foundations, and other not-for-profit institutions.

-Service with organizations outside of B&G can, however, raise serious regulatory issues and
+Service with organizations outside of B&G can raise regulatory concerns, including conflicts of

-concerns, including conflicts of interests and access to material non-public information.
+interests and the risk of access to material non-public information.

 As an outside board member or officer, an employee may come into possession of material